 Production Monitoring and its Impact on the Process

 As alluded to above, the nature of the MCB will influence not only the final product but also the impurities and waste products emerging during production.
 Ultimately this means that the MCB also affects the type, sequence and frequency of analytic assessments needed to monitor production.
 Furthermore, the approach taken in monitoring, is likely to be updated and perfected progressively over time with ‘trial-and-error’ also playing a part.
 In the end, the effectiveness of the analytic approach taken, will also shape the ‘Filtration and Purification‘ scheme employed and will ultimately impact the consistency, purity and overall quality of the final product.
 Given its importance, the specifics of the analytical approach employed, will constitute part of an organization’s intellectual property.
 Significantly, if the analytical approach is changed, this can represent a further point through which variability can be introduced into the final product, again highlighting the critical impact of changes anywhere along the production chain.

 While a multiplicity of factors exist which affect biopharmaceutical production, the most significant influence on the process is easily the Master Cell Bank; the source of cells actually responsible for producing the desired protein.
 In this post, we explored the impact of the Master Cell Bank on biopharmaceutical production, how environmental changes impact the growth of the cell culture and ultimately how these changes affect the character of the final product.
-We also explored the industry catch phrase, ‘The Process is the Product‘ to illustrate the high level of sensitivity associated with the biopharmaceutical process.
+We also explored the industry catch phrase, ‘The Product is the Process‘ to illustrate the high level of sensitivity associated with the biopharmaceutical process.